Population III star formation in an X-ray background: V. Environmental dependence and halo occupation probability: Discussion

 \item \textbf{\citet{kulkarni_critical_2021}:} Our haloes are typically a few times more massive than their predicted critical mass (cyan line), suggesting that LW feedback is more effective at suppressing Pop~III star formation in our model. \end{enumerate}

+By comparing the red and blue points in panel (c) of Fig.~\ref{fig:mcrit_sam} it is clear that at $z<12$ X-rays lower the critical mass in our simulations (see also Fig.~\ref{fig:mhz}).
+This is qualitatively in agreement with the analytic result shown by the thick pink line in which the X-rays decrease the critical mass.
+However, the two results show discrepancy at higher redshifts in which the critical mass in the X-ray background remains slightly higher.
+We verified that enhanced Pop~III star formation in the X-ray background results in an increase in the LW intensity and the subsequent increase in the critical mass (their equation~(29)).
+Although the enhanced electron fraction lowers the critical mass (see their equations~(43) and (44)), it cannot compensate for the LW feedback as effectively as in our simulations.

-We do not investigate the origin of these discrepancies further, but note the potential role of DM mass resolution, which is crucial for resolving gas collapse in minihaloes.
+The result of \citet{kulkarni_critical_2021} is based on numerical simulations, and we therefore briefly discuss possible origins of the discrepancy between their work and ours.
+We first note the potential role of DM mass resolution, which is crucial for resolving gas collapse in minihaloes.
 Our high-resolution runs have a DM particle mass ($\sim 800~\msun$) comparable to that in \citet{kulkarni_critical_2021}, yet our Pop~III-forming haloes are systematically more massive.
 We therefore conclude that DM mass resolution alone is unlikely to account for the discrepancy.